 If we succeed in obtaining the Etalon de Yennenga, the efforts of women will be crowned and we will have reached a certain objective.
 Princess Yennenga was the proof of courage and bravery, the proof of endurance, and she was a woman who did a great deal in Burkina history.
 I think to fight for a woman to obtain the Yennenga is truly a step forward, and it will be for the greater welfare and improved standard of women in general.”

-Sarraounia, the legendary Mossi queen, was the subject of the 1986 film by Mauritanian Med Hondo.
-The film by the same name, recounts the African resistance to the French invasion of the present day Burkina Faso, led by Queen Sarraounia.
-Aï Keita, who made her debut in the role of Sarraounia notes the tremendous support that the country gives to filmmaking efforts (the film was co-produced with Burkina Faso).
+Sarraounia, the legendary Azna queen, was the subject of the 1986 film by Mauritanian Med Hondo.
+The film by the same name, recounts the African resistance to the French invasion Niger*, led by Queen Sarraounia.
+Burkinabé Ai Keita, who made her debut in the role of Sarraounia notes the tremendous support that the country gives to filmmaking efforts (the film was co-produced with Burkina Faso).
 Even though this was her debut role, she became wildly popular after it won the Etalon de Yennenga.
 Similarly, Amssatou Maïga, also a first time actress in her role as the adult Pognéré, became a household name after Buud Yam, a sequel to Wend Kuuni also by Gaston Kaboré, won the Etalon de Yennenga.
-Beyond the interest in actors based on star appeal, there is appreciation for the contribution that actors make.
+Beyond the interest in actors based on star appeal, there is appreciation for the contribution that the actors actually make.
 The 2003 FESPACO celebrated African actors and actresses under the title: The role of the actor in the creation and promotion of African cinema.
 Nonetheless, African actors and more specifically actresses have had to push for representation in the form of an actors guild.
 Towards this effort, actress Georgette Paré created the association, Casting Sud, to promote and support the interest of African actors.